public-awesome/marketplace/README.md

 [![CircleCI](https://circleci.com/gh/public-awesome/marketplace/tree/main.svg?style=svg)](https://circleci.com/gh/public-awesome/marketplace/tree/main)

+## WARNING: NOT FOR COMMERCIAL USE

 This repo is under a business source license simliar to Uniswap V3.
-This means it is **not** available under an open source license for a period of time.
-Please refer to [LICENSE](LICENSE) for full details.
+This means it is **not available** under an open source license for a period of time.
+Please see [LICENSE](LICENSE) for full details.

+You may only use this contract or parts of it for commercial use with explicit permission from Public Awesome LLC.

-# DISCLAIMER
+## DISCLAIMER

 STARGAZE MARKETPLACE IS PROVIDED “AS IS”, AT YOUR OWN RISK, AND WITHOUT WARRANTIES OF ANY KIND.
 No developer or entity involved in creating or instantiating Stargaze smart contracts will be liable for any claims or damages whatsoever associated with your use, inability to use, or your interaction with other users of Stargaze, including any direct, indirect, incidental, special, exemplary, punitive or consequential damages, or loss of profits, cryptocurrencies, tokens, or anything else of value.
 Although Public Awesome, LLC and it's affilliates developed the initial code for Stargaze, it does not own or control the Stargaze network, which is run by a decentralized validator set.